Kathy331/NOAA-Phenology-Validation/README.md

 ## Project layout

-Shared code lives in one place; the two stages import from it instead of keeping their own copies.

 - `shared/` - shared code (single source of truth), imported via the repo-root `sys.path` bootstrap in each entry script (no install step):
   - `PhenoloDates.py` - CCRmax phenophase date detection (SOS/MOS/DOS/EOS)